kckishan/GNE/README.md

 In order to use your own data, you have to provide

 * an edgelist representing the interaction network which is converted to M by M adjacency matrix, and
-* an M by E feature matrix (E is the number of experiments per gene)
+* an M by E feature matrix (E is the number of experiments to measure gene expression)

 We load interaction network data and expression data matrix for yeast in run_GNE.py as an example.
 The original datasets can be found from data sources: